Rust is quickly cementing itself as the language of choice for writing

 dust

-graph so you can easily spot what is gobbling up all your disk space.
+a fancy graph so you can easily spot what is gobbling up all your disk

 .
 Exa has colours for